 Self-contained deployment.
 Unlike FDD, a self-contained deployment (SCD) doesn't rely on the presence of shared components on the target system.
 All components, including both the .NET Core libraries and the .NET Core runtime, are included with the application and are isolated from other .NET Core applications.
 SCDs include an executable (such as app.exe on Windows platforms for an application named

 app), which is a renamed version of the platform-specific .NET Core host, and a .dll file (such as app.dll), which is the actual application.

 Framework-dependent deployments (FDD)

-For an FDD, you deploy only your app and any third-party dependencies.
+For an FDD, you deploy only your app and third-party dependencies.
 You don't have to deploy .NET Core, since your app will use the version of .NET Core that's present on the target system.
 This is the default deployment model for .NET Core and ASP.NET Core apps that target .NET Core.

 Why create a framework-dependent deployment?

 Deploying an FDD has a number of advantages:

 You don't have to define the target operating systems that your .NET Core app will run on in advance.
 Because .NET Core uses a common PE file format for executables and libraries regardless of operating system, .NET Core can execute your app regardless of the underlying operating system.
 For more information on the PE file format, see .NET Assembly File Format.